-Shortly after becoming a vegetarian at the tender age of 18, I worked in a Greek “fast food” place in a mall food court in San Diego.
-Everything was made from scratch and truly delicious.
-I learned to make spanakopita, baklava, hummus, tahini sauce, and of course, falafel.
-Rarely have I tried to make spanakopita or baklava at home, but falafel, hummus, and tahini sauce have, like I said, become a staple in my diet.
-Some things have changed about the way I have made falafel over the years.
-I have tried many different recipes, but I always end up going back to the original recipe I learned over 30 years ago.
-However, I have tweeked it a bit to make falafels that have less oil and are full of healthy fiber.
+I have tried many different recipes, but I always ended up going back to the original recipe I learned over 30 years ago.
+However, I have tweeked it a bit to make vegan baked falafel balls that have less or no oil and are full of healthy fiber.
 I have found that it makes absolutely no difference in the flavor.
-Well, maybe it’s even better!

-These falafels are full of flavor, fiber, protein, and healthy fat.
+These vegan falafel are full of flavor, fiber, protein, and healthy fat.
 They are great as a family dinner, or for meal prepping, or both!
 Since we currently have 3 people in our household, there is generally enough for one dinner and 2-3 lunches (which is usually for me and my son, since we have to take our lunches to go).

 Check out the video if you want to see how it’s done!
 And don’t forget to like and leave a comment while you’re there!

 Easy Vegan Baked Falafel // Air Fryer Friendly Recipe